-Mr Lim Wah Liang William will be retiring by rotation and seeking re-election at the forthcoming AGM pursuant to Regulation 94 of the Company's Constitution.
-He being eligible have consented to stand for re-election at the forthcoming AGM.
-The NC, having considered the attendance and participation of the Director at Board and Board Committee meetings and his contributions to the business and operations of Credit Bureau Asia Limited, has recommended to the Board the re-election of Mr Lim.
+Mr Chua Kee Lock will be retiring by rotation and seeking re-election at the forthcoming AGM pursuant to Regulation 94 of the Company's Constitution.
+He being eligible has consented to stand for re-election at the forthcoming AGM.
+The NC, having considered his attendance and participation at Board and Board Committee meetings and his contributions to the business and operations of Credit Bureau Asia Limited, has recommended to the Board the re-election of Mr Chua.
 The Board has endorsed the re-election, based on recommendations of the NC.

-Mr Tan Hup Foi will be retiring by rotation and seeking re-election at the forthcoming AGM pursuant to Regulation 94 of the Company's Constitution.
-He being eligible have consented to stand for re-election at the forthcoming AGM.
-The NC, having considered the attendance and participation of the Director at Board and Board Committee meetings and his contributions to the business and operations of Credit Bureau Asia Limited, has recommended to the Board the re-election of Mr Tan.
+Mr Low Seow Juan will be retiring by rotation and seeking re-election at the forthcoming AGM pursuant to Regulation 94 of the Company's Constitution.
+He being eligible has consented to stand for re-election at the forthcoming AGM.
+The NC, having considered his attendance and participation at Board and Board Committee meetings and his contributions to the business and operations of Credit Bureau Asia Limited, has recommended to the Board the re-election of Mr Low.
 The Board has endorsed the re-election, based on recommendations of the NC.